laszloszurok/hugo-website/content/arch-notes/other-software.md

 ## Vifm

-[Vifm](https://wiki.archlinux.org/index.php/Vifm) is a terminal file manager.
+{{< target-blank title="Vifm" url="https://wiki.archlinux.org/index.php/Vifm" >}} is a terminal file manager.
 It uses vim like keybindings.
-You can set [color schemes](https://vifm.info/colorschemes.shtml) for it, my favourite is the palenight theme.
+You can set {{< target-blank title="color schemes" url="https://vifm.info/colorschemes.shtml" >}} for it, my favourite is the palenight theme.
 To apply a theme, download and place it inside .config/vifm/colors/ .
 Then open .config/vifm/vifmrc and add this line:
 ```vim
 colorscheme palenight